wernerd/SimpleKotlinLogger/Readme.md

         }
     }

-Now each other class can get the application's global logger and use it, for example in a simple Android Activity:
+Now each other class can get the application's global logger and use it, for example in an Android Activity:

     class LoggerActivity : AppCompatActivity() {